 Prior to the symposium, the OSIA Annual Meeting will be held Dec.
-6. at the annual meeting.
-The election of the OSIA officer team will be held, as well as other important items for members to discuss.
+12. at the same location.
+The election of the OSIA officer team and trustees will be held, as well as other important items for members to discuss.

-The Buckeye Shepherd’s Symposium will once again host the annual tradeshow and “Silent Auction”.
-Funds from the auction have been used as the primary source of income for the Ralph Grimshaw Memorial Scholarship Fund for the past several years.
-If you will be attending the symposium, you can donate and bid on items in the “Silent Auction”.
+We will once again host the annual tradeshow and “Silent Auction”.
+Funds from the auction have been used as the primary source of income for the Ralph Grimshaw Memorial Scholarship Fund for several years.
+If you will be attending the symposium, you can donate and bid on items for the auction.

-A lamb lunch will be served, followed by an awards program to present the Charles Boyles Master Shepherd Award, Distinguished Service Awards, and the Friend of the Ohio Sheep Industry awards.
-Youth recognition will be given to the state FFA sheep proficiency award winner, state 4-H sheep award winner and Ralph Grimshaw Memorial Scholarship winner.
+Back by popular demand, you’ll enjoy the wonderful lamb shank lunch served in 2014, served by the OSU Meat Science Club, with the remainder of the meal catered by Das Essen House.
+Lunch will be followed by an awards program to present the Charles Boyles Master Shepherd Award, Distinguished Service Awards, and the Friend of the Ohio Sheep Industry awards.
+Youth recognition will be given to the state FFA sheep proficiency award winner, state 4-H sheep award winner and Ralph Grimshaw Memorial Scholarship winners.

-Registration packets will be mailed to OSIA members in early November and detailed information will soon be placed on the website at www.ohiosheep.org.
+Registration packets will be mailed to OSIA members in early November.
 If you would like additional information, contact Roger A. High at (614) 246-8299 or by email at email@example.com.
 Please pass the information along to other sheep producers in your area.